 Minimalism is not for everyone–but most of us can benefit from the lightness that comes with decluttering.
 Simplifying allows us to see our spending patterns more clearly, and make our daily routines seamless.

 Oddly though, most of our physical baggage is weighed down in emotional baggage.
 Many of us hold onto things we don’t actually want or need because we feel obligated to keep it, or tell ourselves it will serve a purpose–someday.
 Practicing minimalism, even in small ways can help you examine your attachment to stuff and where your money is flowing.

 Unpack Your Attachment

-Marie Kondo’s best selling book, The Magic Art of Tidying Up is popular for a reason.
+Marie Kondo’s best selling book, The Life-Changing Magic of Tidying Up is popular for a reason.
 Her book, seemingly, gave so many of us the permission and tools to let go of what was no longer serving us.
 For many, a deep decluttering was long overdue and even therapeutic.
-While I highly recommend you give her book a look.
-One fast and powerful takeaway from her method of tidying is that everything in your life should serve a purpose and that purpose is joy.
+While I highly recommend you give her book a look, one fast and powerful take away from her method of tidying is that everything in your life should serve a purpose and that purpose is joy.

 Purpose, in this sense, is aligned with most discussions on minimalism, but with one catch–“purpose” is not just limited to usefulness.
 For Kondo, an item’s purpose does not boil down to whether or not you can “use” it, but rather–“does it bring me joy?”